Dinir/obs-audio-filter-guide/guide-en.md

 ![Peak Meter][OBS Peak Meter]

-Here each channel will show the peak of the signal they receive in real time.
+Here each channel will show the peak of the signal they receive in real-time.
 All active filters affect these meters.
-Here I set it to be vertical, but default view is horizontal.
+Here I set it to be vertical, but the default view is horizontal.
 There could be more than just two channels if you have more audio devices connected to the computer!

-Right click or click the gear icon to access filters and other options.
+Right-click or click the gear icon to access filters and other options.

 Detailed info about how to read this meter is available at [the official wiki][Reading the Volume Meter].